turingschool/curriculum/source/topics/capybara/workflow.markdown

 ## Acceptance & Feature Tests

+Acceptance tests are critically important because they exercise your application just like a real user.
+They therefore depend on the full stack from your models up through your controllers, helpers, view templates, web server, database, and middleware.

+Acceptance tests *can* be brittle if they know too much about how those components work.
+Proper acceptance tests use your application as a *black box*.
+They know nothing about what happens under the hood, they just interact with the interface and observe the results.

 ### Acceptance Tests are for End Users

 ### Feature Tests are for Clients & Developers